andrewmcwattersandco/git-fetch-file/README.md

 Lists all files currently tracked in `.git-remote-files` with their source repositories and commit information.
 The output format is similar to `git remote -v`.

+When the same file path is tracked to multiple target directories or from different repositories, each entry is shown separately.

 **OUTPUT FORMAT**
 ```
 <path>[<indicators>]    <repository> (<commit>) [# <comment>]